extropyCoder/test_pod/tutorial/docs/pages/installation.md

 For this tutorial, we will be working with `npm`, the package manager for node.js

-Open your terminal and run the following command
+web3.js and truffle are available as node modules, so let's install them in our working folder.

 ```
+cd project/client
-npm install web3
+npm install -g web3
+npm install -g truffle
 ```